Rurik-Vaeringjar/forklotus/README.md

 ```python
 pc_wf = wf_api('pc') #Creates an instance with your preferred platform
 ```
-You can get json formatted dict objects from the warframestats api by calling specific functions from the ```wf_api``` instance you just created.
+You can get JSON formatted dict objects from the Warframestats API by calling specific functions from the ```wf_api``` instance you just created.
 ```python
 fissures_json = pc_wf.get_current_fissures() #Gets a list of JSON response dicts
 ```